m3au/meows/pages/terms-of-use.md

 ---
 title: Terms of Use Page
-description: Documentation for the Terms of Use page
+description: Documentation of the Terms of Use page UI structure, content sections, and layout
-detail_level: Page implementation
+detail_level: Page-level technical details
-tags: [page, legal, documentation]
+tags: [pages, frontend, legal, terms]
-revised: false
+revised: true
 ---

 # Terms of Use Page